What is it

 The show can be a bit generic – not bad, but not particularly different from Daniel Tiger or any of the other many, many wholesome kids’ cartoons out there now.

 In the cartoon, the mother is voiced by the actress Jennifer Garner, so to me the show sounds like a long Capital One commercial.
+Although, after hearing so much of it, I’ve decided that she has a particularly clear and appealing voice.

 Who Made it